kuriwaki/svysim/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

+The goal of `svysim` is to facilitate creating realistic simulations of (biased) survey sampling.

-*Abstract*: Surveys are used to teach sampling distributions and selection biases all the time, but illustrating a sampling distribution is difficult (because often we only have one survey) and most simulations are unrealistic.
+*Abstract*: Surveys are used to teach sampling distributions and selection biases all the time, but illustrating a sampling distribution is difficult (because often we only have one survey) and most simulations are unrealistic (because they draw from a population with uncorrelated random variables, or because they assume a simple random sample from that population.
 This package provides some ready-made datasets from the CCES and Census-related datasets along with some customizable sampling schemes, using DeclareDesign.

-The goal of `svysim` is to facilitate creating realistic simulations of (biased) survey sampling.

 ## Installation